elixir-lang/elixir/lib/elixir/pages/mix-and-otp/supervisor-and-application.md

 Whenever we invoke `iex -S mix`, Mix automatically starts our application by calling `Application.start(:kv)`.
 But can we customize what happens when our application starts?
 As a matter of fact, we can!
 To do so, we define an application callback.

-The first step is to tell our application definition (i.e. our `.app` file) which module is going to implement the application callback.
+The first step is to tell our application definition (for example, our `.app` file) which module is going to implement the application callback.
 Let's do so by opening `mix.exs` and changing `def application` to the following:

 ```elixir
   def application do